impb-ethz/pep2pro/README.md

 Phospho_STY (STY)=S,S166,Phospho,T,T181,Phospho,Y,Y243,Phospho

 [SEARCHDATABASES]
-;define all search database with an alias
+;define all search database with an alias.
-;the alias will be used to define regular expression to ;determine valid locus and if protein is decoy ;shortversion should not be longer then 25 characters tair10=TAIR10_20110117.fasta
+;the alias has to exists as SECTION in the ini file ;to define regular expression to determine valid ;locus and if protein is decoy
+;shortversion should not be longer then 25 characters tair10=TAIR10_20110117.fasta

 [SEARCHDATABASEPATH]
-;path where the search databases used in mascot can be found ;and where the summary files created with make2pdb.py will be stored path=/var/databases/searchdbs
+;path where the search databases used in mascot can be found
+;and where the summary files created with make2pdb.py will be stored
+path=/var/databases/searchdbs

 [MYSQLDB]
+;connection parameters and credentials to store data in
+;a MySQL Database
 user=<database username>
 password=<database password>
 host=<mysql server>
 database=<database name>

 [tair10]
-locus=^AT.G.....$,^REV_AT.G.....$
-locus_len=9,13
-decoy=False,True
+;define all valid loci as regular expression, comma separated ;1. regex for the locus, 2. substring of the locus, 3. decoy loci False/True ;e.g. AT1G01010.1 is a valid locus
+;REV_AT1G01010.1 is a valid locus and decoy ;zz_RAV03.881.12 is not a valid locus locus=^AT.G.....$,^REV_AT.G.....$ locus_len=9,13 decoy=False,True